 10 Ways You CAN Stop Eating

-Yeah, it’s totally possible to stop the mindless, emotional, just cause it’s there eating, and that’s what we’re going to tackle now!
+Yes, it’s totally possible to stop the mindless, emotional, just cause it’s there eating, and that’s what we’re going to tackle now!

 Ready?
 Let’s go!

-1. Start Eating When You’re Physically Hungry
+1. Start Eating When You’re Physically Hungry.

 It’s 10 pm and your slouched body can hardly hold up your lead-filled eyelids and bobbing head.
 You have been on-the-go since the wee hours of the morning and you are t-i-r-e-d.
 Contrast tired to being refreshed.